MuhRaihan001/circle-progress/README.md

 #### 1. **`CreatePlayerCircleProgress`**
    - Creates a circular progress indicator for a player.
-   - **Arguments**: Player ID, position (x, y), circle color, background color, size, thickness, polygon density, max progress value.
+   - **Arguments**: Player ID, position (x, y), circle color, background color, size, thickness, polygon density.
    - **Returns**: Circle ID (a unique identifier for the circle).
    - **Explanation**: This function creates a circle for the player at a specific position, with defined attributes like size, thickness, color, and the number of polygons (smoothness).